hanjingo/doc/NOTE/CPP_TEMPLATES/chapter7.md

 the declaration of a class template or function template is called a definition if it has a body.

-The One-Definition Rule:
+The One-Definition Rule(ODR):

-- Noninline functions and member functions, as well as global variables and static data members should be defined only once across the whole program.
+- Noninline functions and member functions, as well as global variables and static data members, should be defined only once across the whole program.
 - Class types(including struct and unions) and inline functions should be defined at most once per translation unit, and all these definitions should be identical.

 A translation unit is what results from preprocessing a source file; that is, it includes the contents named by `#include` directives.